The 9 Best Magnetic Lashes of 2024, Tested and Reviewed by Editors

 How Magnetic Lashes Work

-You may be wondering how magnetic liner gets lashes to stick without glue.
+You may be wondering how magnetic liner makes lashes stick without glue.
 Well, it’s all thanks to one magic ingredient: iron oxide.
-McFerran explains the ingredient is “typically used across all colored cosmetics because it creates pigment, but at a much higher level which gives it its magnetic quality.”
-Thanks to iron oxide, the magnets on the lashes bond to the liner to give all-day hold.
+McFerran explains the ingredient is “typically used across all colored cosmetics because it creates pigment, but at a much higher level, it provides a magnetic quality.”
+Thanks to iron oxide, the magnets on the lashes bond to the liner to give an all-day hold.

 To get them on, all you have to do is apply the magnetic liner as you would a traditional liquid liner (just make sure to apply a line as thick as the magnets on the lash band, says McFerran) and click into place.